AlGoulas/puboracle/README.md

 `

 # Example
-The package comes with a Jupyter Notebook that shocases how *puboracle* can be used.
+The package comes with a Jupyter Notebook that showcases how *puboracle* can be used.
 The example in the notebook offers insights into articles that were published in the last 30 days.
-Specifcially, the following key information is extracted and visualized:
+Specifically, the following key information is extracted and visualized:

 i.
 Geospatial information concerning the location (longitude and latitude) of the institutes or universitites where the published research took place.